Police search confiscated cell phones – without legal basis

 ENORMOUS POTENTIAL FOR ABUSE FOR INDIVIDUALS AND SOCIETY

-Access to the entire data set of confiscated mobile phones carries a high potential for abuse.
-There is a risk that the police will gain deep insights into the personality and core aspects of the private lives of those affected, without reference to the actual reason for the seizure, and will use this information for other purposes.
+The police can gain deep insights into the personality and core aspects of the private lives of those affected, without reference to the actual reason for the seizure, and use this information for other purposes.
 Fundamental trust in the protection of digital communications is undermined – whether in private, professional, or legally protected settings.
 This constitutes a serious infringement of the so-called fundamental IT right, which protects the confidentiality and integrity of information technology systems.

 Young journalist and claimant